 Still in the pursuit of saving lives, Health Emergency Initiative (HEI) commences the second edition of First Responders Training today.
 You can’t afford to be left out of this lifesaving emergence as your first response skills can help to save live(s) in emergencies.
 Register for the next batch of First Responders Training or you can sponsor individual(s) to be part of the next training.

-One thought on “GOOD SAMARITAN LAW IN NIGERIA
+1 thoughts on “GOOD SAMARITAN LAW IN NIGERIA

 Leave a Reply